BDX-town/Mangane/docs/architecture/PHASE_0_EVIDENCE_AND_GATES.md

 |---|---|---|---|---|---|---|---|---|---|

 The final inventory must preserve reduced motion, underlined links, dyslexic font, demetrication, generated themes, dark mode, shortcuts, deep links, non-gesture alternatives and focus restoration.

+Phase 0F provides this as generated `config/design-component-authority-inventory.json`, the component ownership projection, six presentation evidence documents, and the dedicated design-authority CI gate.
+Generated counts are reviewed from the manifest rather than copied as permanent assertions in this ledger.

 ## 10. Test and CI evidence